Board of Governors

 Girl 2 Won a scholarship to a major English boarding school.

-Boy 2 Was a prolific sportsman and was given a subsequent bursary to a major Scottish boarding school.
+Boy 2 Was a prolific sportsman and won a scholarship to a major English boarding school.

 Girl 3 Won a music award and was given a subsequent bursary to a major Scottish boarding school.